This article was originally published on 19/03/2021 and was reviewed and updated accordingly on the above date.

 So, if they can’t get the money back from the responsible party… there’s a good chance they won’t pay your claim, of if they find out afterwards, they’ll get it back from you.
 As you breached your contract with them, by preventing their right of recovery, they are no longer liable to cover the loss, damage or liability you suffered.

-An insurer won’t always exercise their right of subrogation/recovery, for example, when it comes to damage claims, they might only pursue if there was negligence or malice involved.
+As mentioned above, an insurer won’t always exercise their right of subrogation/recovery, for example, when it comes to damage claims, they typically only pursue if there was negligence or malice involved.
 But if they do, it is important that you avoid doing anything that could make recovery difficult, as ultimately it may impact your own claim.

 For more information about subrogation, or if you want to chat about cover and claims, contact EBM RentCover on 1800 661 662 or email email@example.com.